HelloYuqing/Data-Engineering-Projects/README.md

 * Built an ETL pipeline to optimize queries in order to understand what songs users listen to.

 Proficiencies include: **Python, PostgreSql, Star Schema, ETL pipelines, Normalization**

+## Project2: Data Lake - Spark
+Scaled up the current ETL pipeline by moving the data warehouse to a data lake.
+Skills include:

+* Create an EMR Hadoop Cluster
+* Further develop the ETL Pipeline copying datasets from S3 buckets, data processing using Spark and writing to S3 buckets using efficient partitioning and parquet formatting.
+* Fast-tracking the data lake buildout using (serverless) AWS Lambda and cataloging tables with AWS Glue Crawler.
+Technologies used: Spark, S3, EMR, Athena, Amazon Glue, Parquet.